cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 coordinates, the equality check for a ristretto255 group element does not require an inversion.

+Implementations **MAY** also perform byte comparisons on encodings for an equivalent, although less efficient, result.

 ### FromUniformBytes {#from_uniform_bytes}

 Define the function MAP(t) on field element t as: